khemssharma/Community-bot/README.md

 ### Run the Bot: Run the bot to follow or unfollow users:
 ```
 node followback.js
+node unfollow.js
 ```

 ### Running Automatically (via GitHub Actions)

-Set up your GitHub Secrets for GITHUB_USERNAME and GITHUB_TOKEN.
+Set up your GitHub Secrets for USERNAME and TOKEN.
 The bot will run automatically every hour in .github/workflows/follow-back.yml.

 ## License